Oolong Long Island Iced Tea

-While the Long Island Iced Tea has been a popular Summertime drink for years, it’s about time the beverage actually had some tea in it.
+While the Long Island Iced Tea has been a popular summertime drink for years, it’s about time the beverage actually had some tea in it.
 Despite having tea in the name, Long Island Iced Tea has never been made with tea – it’s typically a mix of several different types of alcohol like vodka, rum, gin, and tequila, cocktail sweetener, lemon juice, and cola.
 It is delicious, but we figured there should be a recipe with tea and less alcohol for those that are still looking for a refreshing Summer drink but without as much of a buzz.
-Not only will out Oolong Long Island Iced Tea give you less of a buzz, but it comes with a variety of health benefits as well!
+Not only will our Oolong Long Island Iced Tea give you less of a buzz, but it comes with a variety of benefits as well!

 Compared to most other iced teas, the Long Island recipe has quite the interesting history.
 The drink is thought to have originated in America during prohibition, an era that lasted 14 years from 1920 to 1933, with the iced tea color designed to hide the alcohol contents.
 The first time the recipe was noted in literature was in Betty Crocker's New Picture Cook Book in 1961 but it didn’t really become popular until the early 1970s.
 It was during the seventies that the drink got its Long Island moniker.
 There is no definitive answer to who created the drink, with several individuals claiming they invented it at different times, but regardless of its inception there’s no denying its popularity today.